lilleman ba4503b4d1

 same major, same minor (patch ignored) ok load

-same major, plugin minor < host minor warn load, log — additive-compatible, newer features exist
+same major, plugin minor < host minor warn load, log — built against an older release; check that release's notes

 same major, plugin minor > host minor refuse abort boot — plugin needs a newer host